 After signing the application package, we are ready for the next step.

 2. Title Work and the Appraisal Inspection (2nd Base)

-*If you have concerns or are aware of issues on the title or issues an appraiser may have, you should inform us of your concerns before we place these orders so that they can be addressed before these expenses are incurred.
+*If you have concerns or are aware of issues on the title or issues an appraiser may have, you should inform us of your concerns before we place these orders so that they can be addressed prior to these expenses being incurred.
 Often times, your concerns really are not issues at all and by discussing them upfront, you can alleviate any anxiety.

 3. Underwriting and Closing (3rd Base)